tytydraco/yessleep/out/I_found_a_late_night_talk_show_One_of_the_guests_was_a_character_from_my_nightmares.md

 “Thanks for reminding me,” she laughed.
 “But I couldn’t leave you out in this.
 I’m Kat by the way.”

-“Nice to meet you  Kat.
+“Nice to meet you, Kat.
 I’m Mr. Binx.”

 She let out a little laugh.
 “I feel like I’m back at school.
 Do you have a first name Mr. Binx?”